alanzhng/car_mileage/README.md

 # Scenes

-There are 3 scenes: an comparison of car makes and their mileage, a distribution of fuel types and their average highway MPG, and an exploration of the relationship between engine cylinders and city MPG.
+There are 3 scenes: an comparison of car makes and their mileage, a distribution of fuel types and their average highway MPG, and the relationship between engine cylinders and city MPG.
 The scenes are ordered in order of relevance, starting with the broad aspect of car makes and ending with the specific aspect of engine cylinder count.

 # Annotations